 A national leader in environmental protection

 Clean water and a clean environment are essential to a healthy life, and the Metropolitan Council is committed to both.
-Our Environmental Services division (MCES) is nationally renowned for its superior work treating wastewater, monitoring air and water quality, and planning to ensure a long-range water supply to meet future demand.
+Our Environmental Services division is nationally renowned for its superior work treating wastewater, monitoring water and air quality, and planning to ensure a long-range water supply to meet future demand.

-MCES consistently achieves outstanding compliance with federal and state clean water discharge standards.
-At the same time, our rates are well below the national average for large agencies that treat more than 100 million gallons of wastewater per day.
+We consistently achieve outstanding compliance with federal and state clean water discharge standards.
+At the same time, our rates are 41% below the national average for large agencies that treat more than 100 million gallons of wastewater per day.

 Council supports regional growth

-MCES services protect public health and the environment while supporting regional growth.
-Guided by the Council’s long-range plan, Thrive MSP 2040, MCES ensures that:
+Our wastewater treatment services protect public health and the environment while supporting regional growth.
+Guided by the regional long-range plan, Thrive MSP 2040, we ensure that:

 Sufficient sewer capacity exists to serve planned development.

 Sufficient capital investments are made to preserve water quality in the region.